Haddon-Sandefur/Football_Stat_Scraper/README.md

 - Update 01/06 VERSION 2 ROLL OUT ===========================================================================================

-I've gone ahead and streamlined the data collection process, which was previosly tedious (having to manually grab links to be scraped yourself).
+I've gone ahead and streamlined the data collection process, which was previously tedious (having to manually grab links to be scraped yourself).
 Now we have a webcrawler to obtain these links for us.
 Not only that, but generating the master data set (the data set containing all matchups through weeks 1-15) has become much more simple.
 Further, the computation time and code has been chewed from the original script that calculated season average statistics.

 Here are the current v2 files: